Sanketsinghgodara/SpeechToText-/README.md

-# SpeakToType
+# SpeakToText

-Introducing SpeakToType, the speech-to-text converter designed to enhance your productivity and communication.
+Introducing SpeakToText, the speech-to-text converter designed to enhance your productivity and communication.
 With SpeakToType, you can effortlessly transform spoken words into written text using speech-recognition technology given by the react-speech-recognition package.
 Whether you're a student, professional, or someone who values accessibility, our app simplifies tasks like note-taking, composing messages, and writing documents.
 Plus, with the added convenience of the react-use-clipboard package, you can copy the transcribed text with ease, allowing you to seamlessly paste it into other applications or documents.

 ## Features